Medically reviewed by Drugs.com. Last updated on July 26, 2020.

 Cream 5%: Apply to skin from head to soles of feet.
 Remove cream after 8 to 14 hours (shower or bath).

 Cream rinse/lotion 1%: Shake well before using.
 Apply immediately after hair is shampooed (without conditioner), rinsed, and towel-dried.
 Apply enough product to saturate hair and scalp (especially behind ears and on nape of neck).
-Leave on hair for 10 minutes before rinsing with warm water.
+Leave on hair for 10 minutes (but no longer) before rinsing with warm water.
 Remove nits with fine-tooth comb.
 Protect eyes with a washcloth or towel.

 Store at 20°C to 25°C (68°F to 77°F).